 TheAmantani Island belongs to the district Aimantani, at the Puno region.

-of the natural attractives ins this place is “flor de la Cantuta” dicovered by
+One of the natural attractives ins this place is “flor de la Cantuta” dicovered by Antonio Raimondi.